Assistantship Changes

 Special Payroll

 Graduate Assistants (GAs) may be appointed to extra-compensatory assignments that occur outside the normal academic year, such as during the summer months or winter or May intersessions.
 These are separate from Fall or Spring semester appointments and are processed in PageUp to be paid on Special Payroll.
 Graduate students who are eligible to hold a GA may not be paid on Special Payroll during the academic year, unless the appointment is a GA Overload through Supplemental Employment.
-Graduate students and Special Payroll has been featured as a Timely Topics session and more resources are available here
+View the Timely Topics Session on Graduate Students and Special Payroll.

 Supplemental Employment